vitekign/Mortgage/README.md

 ## Expert System Design

 1. To better understand the organization of the system, please refer to the Flow Chart.
 During multiple phone conversations with my expert, I was making numerous notes and small flow-charts.
 After the most important information was collected, I turned everything into one flowchart.
 It turns out that a nicely done flow chart can serve as one of the best tools for this type of projects.
-After finishing constructing the flowchart, I moved to coding and began converting everything to clips.
+After finishing constructing the flowchart, I moved to coding and began converting everything into clips.

 2. The first task of the system is to collect the most necessary information concerning the applicant's case.
 This information includes: the applicant's credit score, recurring monthly debt, gross monthly income, a market value of the house and the amount of the down payment.
 As soon as this information is provided, the system calculates the DTI and LTV ratios.